Exploring the Best Foods to Improve Your Heart Health

 Not all fats are bad for your health.
 Some fats help to lower bad cholesterol such as LDL-cholesterol and prevent plaque build-up in your arteries, which causes blocks.
 Healthy fats include monounsaturated fatty acids, polyunsaturated fatty acids, and omega-3 fatty acids.
 On the other hand, saturated and trans fats increase bad cholesterol and the risk of heart disease.

-• Olive oil, sunflower oil, canola oil, peanut oil, seeds, nuts, and fish are the best sources of heart-healthy fats
+- Olive oil, sunflower oil, canola oil, peanut oil, seeds, nuts, and fish are the best foods to increase HDL.

 Conclusion